 Now 51, Jeni May Hughes, a resident of Jacksonville (Pulaski County), Ark., served as office manager of the roughly 900-member local for more than 15 years.
 Her duties included collecting and … Read More ➡

-On January 5, Edward Mason, former president of American Federation of Government Employees Local 2274, was sentenced in U.S. District Court for the Eastern District of Michigan to two years of probation and ordered to pay $21,077 in restitution and a $25 special assessment for making false statements in the financial records of the Saginaw union.
-He had pleaded guilty in September.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡
+On January 19, Guy Gokey, former financial secretary for Glass, Molders, Pottery, Plastics and Allied Workers Local 59, was sentenced in U.S. District Court for the Northern District of Ohio to three years of probation, and ordered to pay $2,753 in restitution, for embezzling funds from the Toledo union.
+He had pleaded guilty last July to embezzling $14,074 after being charged in August 2016.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On January 7, Carolyn Hall, former bookkeeper for Laborers International Union of North America Local 1197, was sentenced in U.S. District Court for the Southern District of Illinois to two years of probation and ordered to pay a $100 assessment for embezzling $26,491 in funds from the McLeansboro (Hamilton County), Ill.-based union.
-She had pleaded guilty last August after being charged that April.
-Hall previously had made full restitution.
+On January 12, Norman Baker, former financial secretary of Glass, Molders, Pottery, Plastics and Allied Workers Local 220, was sentenced U.S. District Court for the Western District of Texas to two years of probation for embezzling funds from the Axtell (near Waco)-based union.
+He also was ordered to pay $4,249 in restitution, a $5,000 fine and a $100 special assessment.
+Baker had pleaded guilty in October to embezzling $8,310 after being charged in September.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡